-As we slide into the season of long dinners, glowing hearths and generous pours, it’s the perfect moment to shine a spotlight on Ribera del Duero – a region whose wines seem tailor-made for autumnal feasts and festive indulgence.
+As we enjoy the season of long dinners, glowing hearths and generous pours, it’s the perfect moment to shine a spotlight on Ribera del Duero – a region whose wines seem tailor-made for autumnal feasts and festive indulgence.
 It may be cold outside, but it’s time to bring some Spanish sunshine in.

 Anchored along a 115km stretch of the Duero River in Castilla y León, this storied landscape has been cultivating fine wine for more than 2,500 years.
 Today, it stands as Spain’s most exciting appellation – a place where heritage, innovation and exceptionally expressive terroir converge.